File 83(b) Election

 By following a few 83(b) filing instructions, it will be much easier.
 Given below are the steps to be followed:

-• You should mail the completed letter to the IRS within 30 days of your grant date.
+• You should mail the completed letter to the IRS within 30 days of your grant date, ideally via certified mail for proof of timely filing.

 • You must mail a copy of the completed letter to your employer.